collective/collective.anotherdynamicgroupsplugin/collective/anotherdynamicgroupsplugin/README.txt

 This package aims to provide a similar functionality, but in a different way.
 Once the "Another Dynamic Groups Plugin" is installed it will lookup named multi-adapters for the user and the request.
 Each adapter will provide a sequence of groups which the principal is a member of.
+It's similar to `borg.localrole`_ but for groups.

+This plugin is also a "groups introspection plugin".
+It means the "virtual" groups created are shown in the Plone management UI for groups.
+Actually, if we don't do that the ``@@usergroup-userprefs`` view breaks.

 Installation
 ------------